molecules/Perl6-misc/README.md

 This is the Perl 6 script that I use more than any other.

-Do you ever get tired of having to create your SLURM scripts by hand, even though most everything in them is the same, except for that one line command?
+Do you ever get tired of having to create your SLURM scripts by hand, even though most everything in them is the same, except for that one-line command?

 This script takes a job name and your command in quotes and then creates the script for you (and runs it for you).

     sbatch_run jobname 'ls'

-WIll create the following script and run it for you:
+Will create the following script and run it for you:

     #!/bin/env bash
     #SBATCH -J jobname.sbatch